hermeznetwork/hermez-node/cmd/heznode/README.md

-# node cli
+# hermez-node cli

-This is the main cli for the node
+This is the main cli for the hermez-node

 ## Go version